 Benefits and challenges of a corporate card program

 While these corporate card programs have been around for a while, it’s only in recent years that we have acknowledged the need for it.
 Some of the top reasons for businesses to adopt these programs are:

 - Integrate card spend data with accounting systems

 - Obtain better data to monitor policy compliance

 - Negotiate vendor discounts

-Institutions like American Express, Diners, Chase, Capital One, and many more have been leveraging this opportunity and rapidly growing their programs.
-Amex is the most popular among the Fortune 500 (servicing 63 percent of the entire active market).
-The IRS has set up certain guidelines around audit requirements for every T&E expense, to which a business must comply –
+The IRS has set up certain guidelines around audit requirements for every T&E spend, to which a business must comply -

 - Present a receipt for any business transaction above $75

 - Record and maintain the context of the transaction (Vendor, Amount, Date, etc.)

 - Report business transactions within 60 days of the occurrence.